Skip to Content

 British Columbia’s backcountry is gorgeous, making day hikers wish they didn’t have to leave.
 The next logical step is a backpacking trip, but it can be hard to know where to start.
 That’s why I put together this list of easy backpacking trips in BC.

-I’ve been backpacking in BC for 20 years (and I even wrote a book about it), but I still remember what it was like to be a beginner backpacker.
+I’ve been backpacking in BC for 20 years (and I even wrote two books about it), but I still remember what it was like to be a beginner backpacker.
 I’ve also taken countless friends backpacking for the first time, so I know what kinds of BC backpacking trips are best for beginners.

 In this guide, I recommend 24 easy backpacking trips spread across BC with trips near Vancouver, on the Sunshine Coast, on Vancouver, and in Eastern British Columbia including the Rocky Mountains.